TENDING THE WEB: GRIEF & GRATITUDE

 We live in challenging and extraordinary times, tasked with bearing witness to the unraveling of our world’s social and ecological systems.
 Whether we acknowledge it or not, we all carry a piece of a larger, collective grief arising from this loss.

 As we move through life, we also experience many personal losses, or “tiny deaths,” as we lose loved ones and experience transitions like the end of a relationship, the loss of an ability, or a move away from a cherished home.
-When we take the time to grieve these losses, we’re able to honor those we’ve lost, and we’re also able to harvest the gifts of grief.
+When we take the time to grieve these losses, we’re able to honor those we’ve lost, honor the impact they’ve had on us, and eventually, to harvest the gifts of grief.
+These gifts are part of our shared humanity.
 As author and grief worker Martin Prechtel teaches, grief and love are two sides of the same coin.

 At this juncture in human history, the scale and scope of what we’re losing is almost beyond our ability to comprehend.
 Genocide is live-streamed daily.
 Fascism is on the rise globally.
 The very life support systems of the planet — a stable climate, abundant fresh water, intact ecosystems — are at risk.
 Staring into this abyss, it is easy to become overwhelmed.
 We may numb our feelings, which arise out of our deep care for the world and our interconnection with its inhabitants.
 We can easily get distracted by the demands of life, work, relationships, and surviving modern capitalism.
 Yet whether we register it consciously or not, this collective loss affects us all.
 And when we fail to process our emotions, including our grief, that energy can become stuck and impact our mental, emotional and physical health.

-By feeling, acknowledging, and moving through our grief, we restore flow.
-We affirm our connection with the web of life, and become more fully engaged in the healing of the world.
-When we’re able to metabolize our grief, we come out on the other side with a sense of renewal and more space for creativity, connection and engagement.
+When we’re able to honor and metabolize our grief, we affirm our connection with the web of life, and become more fully engaged in the healing of the world.
+We also emerge on the other side with a sense of renewal and more space for creativity, connection and engagement.

-I’m excited to partner with groups to facilitate workshops, retreats, rituals and other explorations in the tradition of the Work that Reconnects, a framework that honors our pain for the world and helps us become more active participants in the transition to a life-affirming society.
-This work is rooted in gratitude and the fertile ground of our connection with the Earth and each other.
+I facilitate workshops, retreats, rituals and other explorations in the tradition of the Work that Reconnects, a framework that honors our pain for the world and helps us become more active participants in the transition to a life-affirming society.
+I also weave in Earth-based ritual, rooting our work in the deeper rhythms of the seasons, land and watersheds we call home.
+This work is based in gratitude and the fertile ground of our connection with the Earth and each other.

-I’m a member of the Work That Reconnects facilitators network, and I also draw inspiration from the work of Francis Weller, Martin Prechtel, and Laura van Dernoot Lipsky.
+I’m a member of the Work That Reconnects facilitators network, initiated by root teacher Joanna Macy, and I also draw inspiration from the work of Francis Weller, Martin Prechtel, and Laura van Dernoot Lipsky.

 Feedback from past workshop participants: